FAQ

 Okay, well, a few.

-We have 1-days that offer a deep dive into one aspect of craft across the genres: Character and Dialogue.
+We have intensives that offer a deep dive into one aspect of craft across the genres: Character and Dialogue and Plot.

-We have 1-days that are more about professional development: How to Get Published, Blog & Newsletter Writing, even Business Writing.
+We have intensives that are more about professional development: How to Get Published, Blog & Newsletter Writing, even Business Writing.

-They’re substantive, providing mini-lectures on all aspects of the craft at hand, in-class writing exercises that get the creative juices flowing and often jump-start a major project, with plenty of time built in for Q&A.
+These classes might be short, but they’re substantive, providing mini-lectures on various aspects of the craft at hand, in-class writing exercises that get the creative juices flowing and often jump-start a major project, with plenty of time built in for Q&A.

-And they’re by no means a mere advertisement for the longer classes, even though you will get a true sense of what to expect if you take one of those.
-You really will write throughout the day, and really will leave with shiny new tools for your writing toolbox.
+And they’re by no means a mere advertisement for the longer classes, even though you will get a true sense of what to expect if you join us for something longer.
+You really will write in these classes, and really will leave with shiny new tools for your writing toolbox.

-Take one because you want to wade into the writing process a bit slowly where a day-long exploration feels like a digestible first step.
-Or because you’re only in town for a short time, and always wondered what a live Gotham class was like.
+Take one because you want to wade into the writing process a bit slowly where a day or two or a few weeks exploring what writing creatively is all about feels like a digestible first step.
+Or because you don’t have a lot of time, but always wondered what Gotham classes were really like.

-Take one because you’ve already taken one of our 10-week classes and want some extra time understanding character development or dialogue.
+Take one because you’ve already taken one of our 10-week classes and want some extra time understanding character development or dialogue or plot.
 Or because you’re deciding between two types of writing and aren’t sure where the heat is for you.

-Or take it to get the all-important brush-up that will make a Level II class a better experience for you and your writing.
+Or take one to get the all-important brush-up that will make a Level II class a better experience for you and your writing.

 Just take one!
 Or give us a call and let us convince you.